atienzamaan/-MeXE402_Midterm_Atienza-Manalo/README.md

 <h2 align="center"> <small>FIGURE 1.2:Row with Missing value</small> </h2>

->Result: Figure 1.2 shows the 5 rows that contain missing values across any of the columns.
+>>Figure 1.2 shows the 5 rows that contain missing values across any of the columns.

 ### **2. Dealing with missing data in your dataset**